gofer-engine/gofer-engine.github.io/index.md

 # Introducing Gofer Engine

-_A HL7 interface engine built for simplicity and speed, strongly typed, and ready to containerize._
+_An HL7 interface engine built for simplicity and speed, strongly typed, and ready to containerize._

 ```ts
 import gofer from 'gofer-engine'